 Mr. Grant explained the proposed mitigation efforts of shortening the construction period without extending the work day for pile driving, limiting how construction materials can be transported, and improving the enforcement of speed limits on neighborhood streets.
 The group discussed the potential impact of a completed project on the residential streets of the neighborhoods.
 Mr. Calhoun suggested that truck routes be designated and strictly enforced.
 Mr. Dicharry explained the proposed roadway along the parish line and Florida Avenue to keep through traffic off of Tupelo and Caffin.
 Mrs. Warren commented that a traffic light will be needed near the base of the Florida Avenue high-rise bridge to allow local traffic to enter Florida Avenue.
 The group discussed that the state's proposed trans-city or tri-parish expressway proposed to include Florida Avenue is not a part of the lock project.
-Mr. Gallwey explained that the State is building the new Florida Avenue high level bridge with State funds, and the Port is rebuilding the low level Florida Avenue bridge with both federal Truman-Hobbs funds and Port funds.
+Mr. Gallwey explained that the State is building the new Florida Avenue bridge with both federal Truman-Hobbs funds and Port funds.
 The funding for these two bridges at Florida Avenue is separate from the lock project's funding, but the bridges will be used in rerouting traffic during construction.
 Mr. Brown commented that the State had promised the new bridge and expressway years before.